kvnwng11/soccer/README.md

 ---

-## Match Outcomes from the 2022-23 Champions League Season
+## Match Outcomes

-The following cell contains the match outcomes of every game played in the Champions League this season.
-Since the Bradley-Terry-Luce model does not use tie games, such games were omitted.
-A $0$ means that the first team won, and a $1$ means the second team won.
+The following cell contains the outcomes of every win/loss game in the 2022-23 season.
+A $0$ means that the first (home) team won, and a $1$ means the second (away) team won.

-Additionally, the first team is the home team.

 ```python